counselconfig/counselconfig-counselconfig.github.io/_posts/2022-06-30-Automated-testing.md

 <img src="/assets/images/unit_testing.png" alt="Award" width="100%" height="100%">

-N.B delete the test.py file Django automatically adds
+NB deleted the test.py file rgar Django automatically adds

 I map all files to be tested to testing files - Django then looks for functions withinth the test classes.
 Here I am checking to see that my unit test virtual environment works, so I will intentionally fail a unit test: